Last Updated: 1/5/2019 | January 5th, 2019

 Peruse the National Gallery of Art

-There’s an incredibly large collection of artwork, from Henri Matisse to Claude Monet to Leonardo da Vinci.
-The East Building is home to the gallery’s more modern art, while the West Building houses older artwork.
+One of the largest art museums in North America, and the most visited art museum in the United States, the National Gallery of Art boasts an incredibly large collection of artwork, from Henri Matisse to Claude Monet to Leonardo da Vinci.
+The East Building is home to the gallery’s modern and contemporary art, while the West Building houses older artwork think classic European and American masterpieces.
 You’ll often see art students throughout the building trying to paint.
 Some of them are really, really good!
-Don’t forget to check out the sculpture garden while you’re there.
-In the summers, there is free Jazz in the Garden every Friday starting at 11 am.

 Hang out by the Tidal Basin

-The Tidal Basin is a manmade pond stretching two miles long the mall.
-It also serves as a popular hangout spot for locals and visitors and is the best place to come see the cherry blossom trees each spring.
-In the spring and summer months, you can rent a paddle boat (around $18 per hour) and spend the afternoon relaxing on the pond.
+Tidal Basin also serves as a popular hangout spot for locals and visitors.
+In the spring and summer months, you can rent a paddle boat (not cheap at $38 per hour, though Thursdays are 30% off) and spend the afternoon relaxing on the pond.

 Visit the National Archives Museum

 The National Archives Museum houses the Declaration of Independence, the Bill of Rights, and the Constitution, plus one of the few remaining copies of the Magna Carta left in the world.
-It’s a great place for history buffs and it’s filled with really informative panels.
+It’s a great place for history buffs and is filled with really informative panels.
 If you’re traveling with children, there are plenty of interactive exhibits inside too.

 Visit the Holocaust Memorial Museum